pkolaczk/fclones/README.md

 based on the device type.
 These automatic settings can be overriden with `-threads` as well.

 The following options can be passed to `--threads`.
 The more specific options override the less specific ones.
-- `main:<value>` – sets the size of the main thread-pool used for random I/O: directory tree scanning, file metadata fetching and partial hashing.
+- `main:<n>` – sets the size of the main thread-pool used for random I/O: directory tree scanning, file metadata fetching and in-memory sorting/hashing.
    These operations typically benefit from high parallelism level, even on spinning drives.
-Unset by default.
+   Unset by default, which means the pool will be configured to use all available CPU cores.
-- `dev:<device>:<value>` – sets the size of the thread-pool used for sequential I/O
-   on the block device with the given name.
+- `dev:<device>:<r>,<s>` – sets the size of the thread-pool `r` used for random I/O and `s` used for sequential I/O on the block device with the given name.
 The name of the device is OS-dependent.
    Note this is not the same as the partition name or mount point.
-- `ssd:<value>` – sets the size of the thread-pools used for sequential I/O on solid-state drives.
+- `ssd:<r>,<s>` – sets the sizes of the thread-pools used for I/O on solid-state drives.
 Unset by default.
-- `hdd:<value>` – sets the size of the thread-pools used for sequential I/O on spinning drives.
-Defaults to 1.
+- `hdd:<r>,<s>` – sets the sizes of the thread-pools used for I/O on spinning drives.
+   Defaults to `8,1`
+- `removable:<r>,<s>` –  sets the size of the thread-pools used for I/O
+   on removable devices (e.g. USB sticks).
+Defaults to `4,1`
-- `unknown:<value>` –  sets the size of the thread-pools used for sequential I/O on devices of unknown type.
-Defaults to 1.
+- `unknown:<r>,<s>` –  sets the size of the thread-pools used for I/O on devices of unknown type.
    Sometimes the device type can't be determined e.g. if it is mounted as NAS.
+   Defaults to `4,1`
-- `default:<value>` – sets the size to be used by all unset options
+- `default:<r>,<s>` – sets the pool sizes to be used by all unset options
+- `<r>,<s>` - same as `default:<r>,<s>`
-- `<value>` - same as `default:<value>`
+- `<n>` - same as `default:<n>,<n>`

 ## Examples
-To limit the parallelism level for random I/O access to 1:
+To limit the parallelism level for the main thread pool to 1:

     fclones <paths> --threads main:1

-To limit the parallelism level for sequential I/O access for all SSD devices (applies to the final full-content hashing):
+To limit the parallelism level for all I/O access for all SSD devices:

     fclones <paths> --threads ssd:1

-To set the parallelism level to 2 for sequential I/O access for `/dev/sda` block device:
+To set the parallelism level to the number of cores for random I/O accesss and to 2 for sequential I/O access for `/dev/sda` block device:

-    fclones <paths> --threads dev:/dev/sda:2
+    fclones <paths> --threads dev:/dev/sda:0,2

-Multiple `--threads` options can be used together:
+Multiple `--threads` options can be given, separated by spaces:

-    fclones <paths> --threads main:16 ssd:4 hdd:1
+    fclones <paths> --threads main:16 ssd:4 hdd:1,1

 ## Benchmarks